bsdroid/ntrip/BNC/Example_Configs/00_Readme.txt

 files to calculate RMS values for orbit and clock differences.
 However, instead of excluding GPS satellite G05 and GLONASS satellite R18 from the comparison as specified in 'CompareSp3.bnc', GPS satellite G06 and all GLONASS satellites are excluded via command line option.
+BNC runs offline.
 Comparison results are saved in a logfile.

 Georg Weber, BKG
 Frankfurt, January 2016